 Approving that human beings are part of nature, Ayurveda defines three primary energies that rule our internal and external conditions, movement, transformation, and structure.
 Known in Sanskrit as Vata (Wind), Pitta (Fire), and Kapha (Earth), these fundamental forces are held for the characteristics of our mind and body.

-Each of us has a unique proportion of these three forces that shapes our nature.
+Each of us has a unique proportion of these three concentrations that shapes our nature.
 If Vata is dominant in our Ayurvedic Consultation system, we tend to be thin, light, enthusiastic, energetic, and changeable.
 If Pitta predominates in our nature, we tend to be intense, intelligent, and goal-oriented and we have a strong appetite for life.
-When Kapha prevails, we tend to be easy-going, methodical, and nurturing.
+When Kapha prevails, we tend to be easy-going, methodical and nurturing.
 Although each of us has all three forces, most people have one or two elements that predominate.

 For each element, there is a balanced and imbalance expression.
 When Vata is balanced, a person is lively and creative, but when there is too much movement in the system, a person tends to feel stress, insomnia, dry skin, constipation, and difficulty focusing.
 When Pitta is functioning in a balanced manner, a person is warm, friendly, disciplined, a good leader, and a good speaker.
 When Pitta is out of balance, a person tends to be necessary and risky and may suffer from indigestion or an passionate condition.
 When Kapha is balanced, a person is sweet, supportive, and stable but when Kapha is out of balance, a person may experience laziness, weight gain, and sinus blockage.